minhanhng4an/csms/README.md

 2. [Get Google Service Account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 Rename file to `credentials.json` and put in `csms/`

+3. Share your calendar to the Goolge service account

-3. (Optional) Create `menteeEmails.json` in in `csms/` if you have students who use different email accounts to register for the course and in Google Calendar mentor session events.
+4. (Optional) Create `menteeEmails.json` in in `csms/` if you have students who use different email accounts to register for the course and in Google Calendar mentor session events.
 Format:
 ```json
 {
     "email_in_db@domain.com": "email_in_gcal@domain.com"
 }
 ```

-4. Install dependenices
+5. Install dependenices
 ```
 npm install
 ```

-5. Build
+6. Build
 ```
 npm run build
 ```

-6. Install package as global
+7. Install package as global
 ```
 npm install -g .
 ```

-7. Run CLI
+8. Run CLI
 ```
 csms start
 ```